TMPenwell/SimpleStorageService/Create an Amazon S3 Bucket.md

 <br>

 2.17.
-If you bucket was created successfully, a green batter will appear at the top of the screen.
+If your bucket was created successfully, a green batter will appear at the top of the screen.

 If the bucket was not successfully created, a red banner will appear instead.
 This red banner will provide a message to help troubleshoot.